 The chocolate factory can also be reached on the regional train from Bulle.
 Trains arrive at least hourly – use the destination Broc Fabrique at the Swiss Railways timetable.
 Guided tours are also available from several Lake Geneva cities.

 A very pleasant alternative is a day excursion on the Chocolate Train from Montreux.
-This Golden Pass train day trip includes first class travel from Montreux to Gruyères, coffee and croissant on the train, a visit to a cheese factory, a visit to the Chateau de Gruyères, bus transfers, a visit to Cailler chocolate factory, and a Golden Pass train return to Montreux.
+This Golden Pass train day trip includes first-class travel from Montreux to Gruyères, coffee and croissant on the train, a visit to a cheese factory, a visit to the Chateau de Gruyères, bus transfers, a visit to Cailler chocolate factory, and a Golden Pass train return to Montreux.
 The Chocolate Train operates from May to October on Monday, Wednesday, and Friday and daily in July and August.
-Reservations are essential.
+Reservations are essential and connecting tours may be booked from amongst others Geneva or Lausanne.

 A visit to the Cailler chocolate factory in Broc combines very well with a visit to the historic, wall-enclosed old town of Gruyères (Castle, HR Giger Museum, Tibet Museum) and Les Bains de la Gruyère hot water springs day spa.